 Senior Citizens and People with Disabilities

 Tennessee Code Annotated (T.C.A.)
-49-7-113 provides special legislation for people with permanent disabilities and for Tennessee residents 60 or older and for Tennessee residents 65 or older.
+49-7-113 provides special legislation for Tennessee residents 60 or older with permanent disabilities and for Tennessee residents 65 or older.

 Eligibility to audit courses.
 People with permanent disabilities and Tennessee residents 60 or older are eligible to enroll in courses on a space-available basis for audit without payment of maintenance, campus access, student activity, international studies, Student Recreation Center, technology, sustainable campus and late registration fees.
 All applicable special course fees will be charged.